For whom? Product owners who are making a decision about the tech stack for their new startup venture

 This article is based on our experience from setting up the 15+ Flutter Devs Team and building 20+ apps in Flutter.
-Some of our earlier conclusions have been summarized here: https://leancode.pl/blog/lessons-learned-after-making-the-first-10-commercial-apps-in-flutter.
+Some of our earlier conclusions have been summarized in the article "Lessons Learned After Making the First 10 Commercial Apps in Flutter".

-Those are major brands managed by Google and it would be extremely hard to take a step back from such a growing commitment, especially as the new Flutter releases have positive reviews (check our review of the latest release of Flutter 2.0).
+Those are major brands managed by Google and it would be extremely hard to take a step back from such a growing commitment, especially as the latest Flutter releases have positive reviews.
 Last but not least, Google’s long-term goal is to launch Fuchsia, the open-source capability-based operating system whose UI and applications are running on Flutter.
 It is intended to run on all kinds of mobile and desktop devices with a clear potential to disrupt the market.

 Source: Flutter Case Studies at Flutter.dev

 All in all, we can see that Flutter is a solid, credible technology, with many successful implementations and a firm place on Google’s strategic roadmap.
 Once the obstacles are eliminated, let’s focus on the potential gains from using this technology.

 All benefits are worth considering from the business perspective to understand how they help to create better products quicker.
 Back in the old days for the MVP of an application similar to Uber Eats or Wolt you would need to prepare the following separate apps/interfaces: